awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-networkbandwidthgbps.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Min`  <a name="cfn-ec2-launchtemplate-networkbandwidthgbps-min"></a>
 The minimum amount of network bandwidth, in Gbps\.
-To specify no minimum limit, omit this parameter\.
+If this parameter is not specified, there is no minimum limit\.
 *Required*: No
 *Type*: Double
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)